South Carolina governor takes action to help with the supply chain crisis

 Todd says while some trucks will be able to carry more cargo, not all will.

-"The ability to haul just a little bit more extra cargo and drive a little bit more time so they can meet the demand expectations," he said.
+"The ability to haul just a little bit more extra cargo or drive a little bit more time so they can meet the demand expectations," he said.

 According to Todd easing registration renewals, will alleviate pressure on the system because they won't be penalized for being overweight.
 "Not get fined or get a ticket if they are in some other state and they're South Carolina registration may have lapsed or expired by a couple of days."